cloudfoundry/docs-bosh/content/jobs.md

     * **name** [String, required]: Name of the link to find.
     * **type** [String, required]: Type of the link to be found.
 This is an arbitrary naming.
-Usual and conventional types are `address` when the link goal is to expose a Bosh DNS name atht allows accessing the instances of the group.
+Usual and conventional types are `address` when the link goal is to expose a Bosh DNS name that allows accessing the instances of the group.
 Usually typed by technology, like `mysql`, `postgres`, `cassandra`, etc. Anything that makes sense is relevant and matters.
     * **optional** [Boolean, optional]: Whether finding an matching link is optional (when `true`) or mandatory (when `false`.
-Default is `false`, so optinal links must be explicitly declared as such.
+Default is `false`, so optional links must be explicitly declared as such.
 * **provides** [Array, optional]: Links that are exposed to other jobs for rendering their ERB templates.
     * **name** [String, required]: Name of the exposed link.